iljarotar/synth/README.md

 `ramp`
 specifies the distance between the cutoff frequency and the point, where a frequency isn't audible anymore.

-Note: unfortunately filters don't affect oscillators of type `Noise`.
+Note: filters don't affect oscillators of type `Noise`.